 In order to support our retailers we give them first dibs on all new introductions.
 We will make them available for purchase after a few weeks.

 When Wee Forest Folk retires a piece, it means it will never be produced again at our factory.
 We produced this piece until we decided there were enough made and then ended its production.
 We need to have room for new pieces and when retired it preserves its value.
 Any pieces still for sale are part of the initial run.
 If you own this piece, it becomes one of the only of these ever made.

 When Wee Forest Folk creates a limited piece, we set a limit at which we will stop production, this number is lower to what we will usually produce before we retire a piece.

 If there are still pieces available and it has not sold out after the piece is retired, it will be offered for sale.
 Once it runs out, it will not be for sale again on our website.
 Once in a while we find an old critter hiding away so you may see a retired piece available here and there again.
 Sign up for our emails announcing these great finds!
 You may also find retired pieces at one of our retailer's store.
 See the store locator.

 We send an email to our subscribers sometime in January or February to announce the retired pieces for the previous year.
 If you would like to receive these announcements, please sign up for our newsletter.

 Wee Forest Folk miniatures are fragile and have small parts.
 They are not a toy.

 Use a soft dry paintbrush and perhaps a very slightly damp q-tip to clean the nooks and crannies, especially the eyes.

-The best way is to display them behind glass to keep them dust free.
+The best way to display Wee Forest Folk is behind glass to keep them dust free.
 We have a display case that you can purchase here.

 Your piece needs a trip to the mouse doctor!
 Contact him here.